 Using a well-thought-out system of remote meetings, you can help keep operations running smoothly, ensure every team member is on the same page, and keep your remote workforce feeling they a part of the big corporate family.

 As a remote worker for the past 5 years and a member of a fully remote company, the following 5 meetings are ones that I’ve found to consistently provide the most value.

 Whether you’re bringing on someone new or just keeping your current team updated, a virtual meet and greet is an excellent way to bring every team member up to speed.

-Meet and greets should always be 1 on 1 or maybe 1 on 2 with the goals being different if you’re a manager or employee:
+Meet and greets should have been 1 on 1 or maybe 1 on 2 with the goals being different if you are a manager or employee:

 - As an employee, these sessions are perfect to get to your know teammates a bit better and connect over your current projects.

-Regular meet and greet sessions are a highly effective way to close the gap between long-distance working relationships and we recommend trying to have at least one per week.
+Regular meet and greet sessions are a highly effective way to close the gap between long-distance working relationships and we recommend trying to have at least once per week.